 People who tell you such lies are seeking to take advantage of your situation.
 Avoid them at all costs.
 They may show you information to persuade you that they are connected to UNHCR.
 Do not believe them.
 Those persons are only after your money.
 Be alert and don’t get defrauded.
 Remember, UNHCR services are free of charge!

 How do I complain about fraud committed by non-UNHCR staff?

 - Call the UNHCR Helpline on 064008000

-- Send an email with complaint petition to UNHCR Jordan [email protected]
+- Send an email to UNHCR Jordan [email protected]

 - Use the nearest UNHCR Complaint Box, available at Amman registration centre and registration centers in the field (Mafraq and Irbid)